thongtech/bloatbuster/README.md

 **Take back control of your Android.**

-BloatBuster is a privacy-first bloatware detection and removal tool that helps you reclaim your device's performance and privacy.
-Scan your installed packages against a curated database of 1,600+ packages and get ready-to-use ADB removal commands—all processed locally in your browser.
+BloatBuster helps you reclaim your device’s speed, privacy, and space.
+It scans your installed apps against a curated list of over 1,600 bloatware packages and gives you ready-to-use ADB removal commands so you can clean up your device with confidence.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Bun](https://img.shields.io/badge/runtime-bun-red)](https://bun.sh)